-- a) The Statement of Accounts for the year ended 31 March 2019 has been prepared in the form directed by the Code and under the accounting policies set out in Note 1. - b) In my opinion the Statement of Accounts presents fairly the income and expenditure and cash flows for the financial year and the financial position as at the end of the financial year.
+- a) The Statement of Accounts for the year ended 31 March 2020 has been prepared in the form directed by the Code and under the accounting policies set out in Note 1. - b) In my opinion the Statement of Accounts presents fairly the income and expenditure and cash flows for the financial year and the financial position as at the end of the financial year. - c) The statement of accounts is unaudited and may be subject to change.

-Sharon Wroot

-Director of Resources and Governance Date of certification: 30th July 2019
+Sharon Wroot Director of Resources and Governance Date of certification: